 - 64. Having determined the sanction to be imposed, a Tribunal considers whether to make any award in respect of the costs incurred by the FRC.
 When doing so, a Tribunal may take account of: - a. a Member's financial position and the impact of any Fine that forms part of the proposed sanction; and - b. any arrangements that would result in part or all of any award of costs being paid or indemnified by insurers, or by a Member's firm, partnership, company or employer.

 Effective Date

-This guidance was first issued by the Conduct Committee on 15 November 2016.
+65. This guidance was first issued by the Conduct Committee on 15 November 2016 and revised by the Board with effect from 1 January 2021.